Level3-REST/site/doc/patterns/stepper.md

 Profile: <https://level3.rest/patterns/stepper#stepper-resource>
 ```

 A [Data](../profiles/data.md) resource that contains the value being incremented and decremented.
 This value can be a field in the data object, or it can be a single value.
 A Stepper resource can have multiple [Incrementers](#incrementer-resource) and [Decrementers](#decrementer-resource), one per field.
-The links will contain an [anchor](https://tools.ietf.org/html/rfc8288#section-3.2) property indicating the field to be stepped.
+The links may contain an [anchor](https://tools.ietf.org/html/rfc8288#section-3.2) property indicating the field to be stepped.

 ### increment